cilium/cilium/Documentation/network/servicemesh/gateway-api/troubleshooting.rst

   If any of these are set to false, you can get more information by looking at the ``Message`` and ``Reason`` fields.

 #.
-Check the Cilium Operator log for information
+Check Cilium Operator logs

-  The Cilium Operator log may contain further debugging information.
-For example, if you did not install the required Custom Resource Definitions, you will see an error like this:
+  The Cilium Operator logs may contain further debugging information.
+For example, if the required Custom Resource Definitions (CRDs) are not installed, an error will be logged:

   .. code-block:: shell-session